-daïmon is a collective based in the UK, founded by a group of four young performers from across Europe, eager to bring a varied range of repertoire to a wide audience.
+daïmon is a collective based in the UK, founded by a group of three young performers from across Europe, eager to bring a varied range of repertoire to a wide audience.

 We aim to offer shows of depth and quality, with musical and dramatic unity, exploring modern and contemporary repertoire as well as more classical pieces.